Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 The town’s history is displayed in its museums and preserved buildings.
 It’s a gateway to adventure and history.

-[Elevated Adventures]: Silverton provides a unique combination of historical and outdoor adventure at a high altitude.
+[End of the Line, Start of the Views]: Silverton provides a combination of historical character and outdoor adventure at a remarkable altitude.

 Established in 1877 during the silver boom, Leadville is one of the highest incorporated cities in the U.S. at 10,152 feet.